Our retirement policy will assist teachers approaching retirement age by explaining the various options available and the associated processes.

 Applying for phased retirement allows you to draw up to 75% of your total benefits whilst still working and building up more benefits in the scheme.
 You must be at least age 55 to apply and your pensionable pay must fall by at least 20% or more for a minimum of 12 months.

 Your pension will be reduced to reflect early payment.
 You can apply for phased retirement on 2 separate occasions before applying for your final retirement benefits.

 If you are between 55 and NPA you can request early retirement under the ARP scheme and take reduced benefits.
+Members of the STPS 2015 can take a third phased retirement but this one can only be done after they are aged 60.
 Both the pension and the lump sum will be reduced using factors relating to your age at the retirement date.

 If you are considering phased retirement or ARP you should submit an application using the flexible retirement form to your head teacher.

 Flexible retirement (teachers)